This information gives suggestions on ways you can cope with the loss of a loved one. We hope it’s helpful to you and your family.Back to top

 - You have thoughts of suicide or of hurting yourself.

 There are many types of counselors that can help you.
 These include social workers, psychologists, psychiatrists, religious clergy, and art and music therapists.
-Talking with someone outside your circle of family or friends can be comforting.
-A counselor can help you cope with caring for yourself, your family, and your daily affairs.
+A counselor can help you cope with how different your life feels now while caring for yourself, your family, and your daily affairs.

 We can’t avoid loss in our lives, but with time, patience, and support, we can move through it.Back to top